Eastern Iowa lawmakers hold online crackerbarrel during COVID-19 pandemic

 State Reps.
 Lindsay James and Chuck Isenhart, both Dubuque Democrats, as well as Andy McKean, D-Anamosa, joined Iowa Sen. Pam Jochum, D-Dubuque, on the Zoom web conference.

-The bulk of the conversation, not surprisingly, focused on the impact of the coronavirus outbreak that has sickened nearly 300,000 Americans, killing more than 6,000.
+The bulk of the conversation, not surprisingly, focused on the impact of the coronavirus outbreak that has sickened more than 300,000 Americans, killing more than 8,000.

 “This crisis has really put an (emphasis) on the fault lines in our nation and in our state,” Jochum said, citing inadequate protections for paid family and medical leave, child care and health care.
 “They, quite frankly, have been getting dismantled over a couple of decades now.”